Home » Budget-Friendly Creamy Chicken

 Budget-Friendly Creamy Chicken

-This budget-friendly creamy chicken is the kind of cozy stovetop dinner that feels homemade from the first spoonful.
-Bone-in chicken pieces simmer gently until tender, then get covered in a silky sour cream sauce made with warm chicken broth, garlic, butter, flour, and fresh dill.
+This budget-friendly creamy chicken is one of those cozy stovetop dinners that feels simple, homemade, and comforting from the first bite.
+Bone-in chicken pieces simmer until tender, then get covered in a silky sour cream sauce made with warm chicken broth, garlic, butter, flour, and fresh dill.

 For more cozy ideas like this, you can browse my favorite creamy chicken recipes made with simple ingredients and rich homemade-style sauces.